feldenthorne/XNAPoS/doc/README_windows.txt

 Intro
 -----
-TruckCoin is a free open source project derived from NovaCoin, with the goal of providing a long-term energy-efficient X11-based crypto-currency.
+DeOxyRibose is a free, open-source project derived from TruckCoin, with the goal of providing a long-term energy-efficient X11-based crypto-currency.
-Built on the foundation of Bitcoin and NovaCoin, innovations such as proof-of-stake help further advance the field of crypto-currency.
+Built on the foundation of Bitcoin, NovaCoin, and TruckCoin, innovations such as proof-of-stake help further advance the field of crypto-currency.

 Setup
 -----